-This year, June 26th is a special day for most – it’s national Take Your Dog to Work Day!
+June 26th is a special day for most – it’s national Take Your Dog to Work Day!
 For us, it’s an exciting day because the rest of the world gets to experience what we do on a daily basis.
-It never gets old.
 We love bringing our dogs to work.
 We love watching our clients ooze sweetness with our pups as the stress of their day melts away.

 Dogs have a way of bringing out the best in people.
-Pet Sitters International recognized that and created this special day to encourage adoptions from local shelters, rescue groups and humane societies.
+Pet Sitters International recognized that and offers this tool kit to assist with your dog’s integration into the office environment.
+Another great resource is the employee toolkit offered by Purina.
+This kit includes a pets at work starter kit and etiquette guide.
 Dog ownership is an enriching experience, but it goes without saying it’s also a heavy responsibility.
 Same thing goes for a pet-friendly office program.

 There’s a difference between occasionally bringing pets to work and having an official pet-friendly program.
-We encourage companies of all sizes to create a program that benefits the two and four legged kind and we offer these tips for success:
+We encourage companies of all sizes to create a program that benefits both two and four legged souls.

 - Establish a few pet-free zones to avoid unexpected allergy problems or visitors who may be afraid of dogs.